About Bars & Nightlife in Chamonix

 Chambre 9: One of the places to après ski in Chamonix is Chambre 9.
-They know exactly what the après crowd is looking for and have a reputation for booking the best apres-bands each winter.
-The live music gets everyone dancing (on tables, chairs and all available surfaces) between 5:00-7:00pm, every night (except Saturday).
+They know exactly what the après crowd is looking for and book the best apres-bands each winter.
+The play list covers a wide range of crowd-pleasing songs that gets everyone dancing (on tables, chairs, indeed, any available surface!) between 5:00-7:00pm every night (except Saturday).
 Get in early as it’s standing room only (and barely that at times!).

-Munster Bar: Offers a great atmosphere with live music throughout the season, with sports on the big screens, great happy hour deals twice a day (4-7pm and 9-10pm) and always a popular spot to meet up after a day on the mountain.
+Munster Bar: Offers a great atmosphere with live music throughout the season, with sports on the big screens and great happy hour deals twice a day (4-7pm and 9-10pm).
+It's always a popular spot to meet up after a day on the mountain.

-Micro Brasserie de Chamonix (MBC): If real ale is more your thing, then head along to the MBC to sample their highly regarded and naturally produced real ales and lagers made from the finest malts, hops, and yeasts available without preservatives or additives.
-Being slightly out of town the MBC relies on its great reputation for good beer and live entertainment; there are often great live bands playing during apres-ski and in the evenings.
+Micro Brasserie de Chamonix (MBC): If real ale is more your thing, then head along to the MBC to sample their highly regarded, naturally produced real ales and lagers.They are made from the finest malts, hops, and yeasts available and don't use preservatives or additives.
+Being slightly out of town the MBC relies on its great reputation for good beer and live entertainment; there are often great live bands playing during apres-ski and later in the evenings.

 Le Vagabond: Depending on the weather, you can have drink in front of a roaring open log fire at the Vagabond, or on a south west facing terrace with a great view of the Mont Blanc massif, Le Brévent and Les Aiguilles Rouges.
 The Vagabond caters for a lively, upbeat & friendly crowd and has a happy hour from 4:30pm until 6:30pm.

 L'Amnesia: L'Amnesia is Chamonix's largest nightclub and melting pot for all the late night (sometimes all-night) party-goers.
-Situated on the outskirts of Chamonix Sud, the club is very popular with the French, Scandinavians and British from all over town.
+Situated in Chamonix Sud, the club is very popular with the French, Scandinavians and British from all over town.
 Throughout the week L'Amnesia plays host to a number of theme nights with internationally recognised DJ's, and some scantily-clad and highly-talented 'dancers', usually on Thursday nights.

 Le Tof: Just around the corner from Amnesia is Chamonix's other late night option and only gay club, Le Tof.
 Underground, crowded, sweaty and with possibly the worst toilets in town, nonetheless it has a friendly vibe and attracts quite a few eccentrics to have a swing around the dancing pole.
 The staff are always up for a laugh and they host regular parties, often with quite cheesy dress-up themes.
 It might be a gay club but everyone is welcome here.